Nereididae: Ecology

 Ragworms are predominantly marine organisms that may occasionally swim upstream to rivers and even climb to land (for example Lycastopsis catarractarum).
-They are commonly found in all water depths, foraging in seaweeds, hiding under rocks or burrowing in sand or mud.
+They are commonly found in all water depths, foraging in seaweeds, hiding under rocks, or burrowing in sand or mud.
 Ragworms are mainly omnivorous but many are active carnivores.
-Nereids only breed once before dying (semelparity) and most of them morph into a distinct form to breed (epitoky).
+Nereids breed only once before dying (semelparity), and most of them morph into a distinct form to breed (epitoky).